-Overlooked by spectacular heights of Table Mountain and surrounded by stunning beaches, lush farmland and superb vineyards, Cape Town has established itself as South Africa’s cultural capital and one of the most vibrant cities on the continent.
-This is where African, European and Asian cultures meet in a multi-ethnic rainbow reflected in its music, architecture and visual arts, as well as in its amazing choice of cuisines.
-Cape Town is great for partying as well, with a year-round calendar of festivals, parades and world-class sporting events.
+Overlooked by spectacular heights of Table Mountain and surrounded by stunning beaches, lush farmland, and superb vineyards, Cape Town has established itself as South Africa’s cultural capital and one of the most vibrant cities on the continent.
+This is where African, European, and Asian cultures meet in a multi-ethnic rainbow reflected in its music, architecture, visual arts, as well as in its amazing choice of cuisines.
+Cape Town is great for partying as well, with a year-round calendar of festivals, parades, and world-class sporting events.

 About Cape TownYou cannot help but be impressed by the splendor of Cape Town’s location, with the cloud-capped crag of Table Mountain overlooking the skyscrapers and historic buildings of the compact city center.